 Don't believe me.
 Listen to what a decent public servant has to say about the pension funds--because Comptroller Tom DiNapoli actually looks at the numbers:

 According to The Center for Retirement Research at Boston College, pension contributions from state and local employers amount to just 3.8% of state spending, on average.
-And, according to the National Association of State Retirement Administrators, the number is an even lower 2.9%Meaning, the costs of pensions are trivial--and paid for by investments.
+And, according to the National Association of State Retirement Administrators, the number is an even lower 2.9%

 In New York, the number is 2.4% of state operating funds.